OCHA-DAP/pa-bangladesh-aa/README.md

 The analysis within this repository contains two components.

 1. Processing FFWC and GLOFAS forecasting data, used to trigger this pilot's anticipatory action.
 2. Calculating historical estimates of flooding extent over time in five high priority districts (Bogra, Gaibandha, Jamalpur, Kurigram, Sirajganj).
 This work is largely based on an analysis of Sentinel-1 SAR imagery in Google Earth Engine, accessible [here](https://code.earthengine.google.com/0fe2c1f3b2cf8ef6fe9aa81382b00191).
+This imagery processing methodology is adapted from [guidance from the UN-SPIDER Knowledge Portal](https://un-spider.org/advisory-support/recommended-practices/recommended-practice-google-earth-engine-flood-mapping/step-by-step).

 ## Structure of this repository